Unidata/netcdf-fortran/docs/netcdf-f77.md

 storage, or it can set the contiguous flag to get contiguous storage.

-Variables that make use of one or more unlimited dimensions, compression, or checksums must use chunking.
-Such variables are created with default chunk sizes of 1 for each unlimited dimension and the dimension length for other dimensions, except that if the resulting chunks are too large, the default chunk sizes for non-record dimensions are reduced.
+Variables that make use of one or more unlimited dimensions, compression, or checms must use chunking.
+Such variables are created with default chunk sizes of 1 for each unlimited dimension and the dimension length for other dimensions, except that if the rlting chunks are too large, the default chunk sizes for non-record dimensions are reduced.